RexKramerXV/EDMultiCMDR/README.md

 - Add the `/frontier profile-name` argument (and your other desired arguments) to the end of the Target textbox (e.g. `C:\path\to\MinEdLauncher.exe /frontier profile-name /autorun /autoquit`)
 - Click `Ok`

-Optional per-account MinEDLauncher path
+### Optional per-account MinEDLauncher path:

-If your MinEdLauncher.exe is in a non-standard location you can store an optional per-account launcher path in the credentials file (property name "launcherPath").
+If your MinEdLauncher.exe is in a non-standard location (like `D:\EDLaunch\`) you can store an optional per-account launcher path in the credentials file (property name "launcherPath").
 The interactive editor prompts for this when you add or edit a Frontier account.
 When the script starts a Frontier account it will try the account's launcherPath first (if provided and exists) and then fallback to the standard locations.

 ## What the script does